How wealth management clients are feeling one month into shelter in place

 How could this be, given how much time and energy financial marketers are putting into rapid-response communications these days?

 It’s likely that communications aren’t breaking through the enormous COVID clutter, or advisors may not be passing along communications because they’re worried about overwhelming their clients, or perhaps they are overwhelmed themselves.
-A quick survey of your advisors may help you zero in on any logjams and how to fix them.
+A quick survey of your advisors may help you zero in on any logjams and how to fix your financial services branding and communication issues.

 When these communications do reach clients, they are having a positive impact.
 The majority of consumers receiving market-related content are finding it helpful, with a significant upward jump from last month (from 38% to 58%).
 And in terms of frequency, only a tiny percentage of clients (2%) wish their advisor was communicating less often.